AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-4/README.md

 sudo cp ca.pem kubernetes-key.pem kubernetes.pem /etc/etcd/
 ```

+The TLS certificates `(ca.pem, kubernetes-key.pem, kubernetes.pem)` are used to secure communication between etcd nodes and clients.
+The certificates ensure that only trusted nodes and clients can communicate with the etcd cluster.

+### Set Environment Variables for etcd Configuration

-The instance internal IP address will be used to serve client requests and communicate with etcd cluster peers.
-Retrieve the internal IP address for the current compute instance:
+The internal IP address of each controller node will be used for etcd node communication and client access.
+Set the environment variables for each controller node as shown below:

-## Controller-0
+## For Controller-0

 ### Set `INTERNAL_IP`

 If you already know the internal IP of the instance, you can set it like this:

 ```bash
 INTERNAL_IP="10.0.1.10"
 export INTERNAL_IP
 ```

 ### Set `ETCD_NAME`

 If you know the etcd name (which typically matches the hostname or a unique identifier for the instance in the etcd cluster), you can set it like this:

 ```bash
 ETCD_NAME="controller-0"
 export ETCD_NAME